onatbulutt/Simple-database-software/README.md

 2. Extract the zip.
 3. Open IntelliJ IDEA.
 4. From the menu bar, select "File" > "Open".
-5. Navigate to your project directory and select DoubleLinkedList.
+5. Navigate to your project directory and select Simple_Database_Software.
 6. Click on the "Open" button to load the project into IntelliJ IDEA.
+7.
 # Usage
 To use this program, click on the RUN button located at the top right corner of the Main class inside the project, or press Shift+F10.
-There is sample code in the Main class of the project for creating and displaying a linked list on the console.
-Optionally, you can create a different linked list and display it on the console using methods.

 # Example
 The photo of the output generated in the console when the existing code is run is provided below.